cdp1337/coreplus/docs/models.md

 or even add new columns to the original table.

-To make use of this supplemental system, create a new class in your extending component that matches the rules of `YourComponent_OrignalNameSupplementalModel`
+To make use of this supplemental system, create a new class in your extending component that matches the rules of `YourComponent_OrignalNameModelSupplemental`

 Where:

     Some unique name space, usually your component name exactly one "_"
     the original model base name
-    "SupplementalModel"
+    "ModelSupplemental"

-For example if you have a component named Baz and you wanted to extend the User model, your supplemental name should be `Baz_UserSupplementalModel`.
+For example if you have a component named Baz and you wanted to extend the User model, your supplemental name should be `Baz_UserModelSupplemental`.

 ### Supplemental Properties